yagays/ec2inst/README.md

 ### Using AWS CLI credentials

-If you have already use [AWS CLI](https://aws.amazon.com/cli/), you can specify your profile to visualize.
+If you have already use [AWS CLI](https://aws.amazon.com/cli/), you can specify your profile.

 ```
 # use "yag_ays" profile